Pindi Chole – a classic dish from the Punjabi cuisine.

 Fresh coriander or Cilantro for Garnish

-- Wash Channas with fresh water and add the tea water, Big Cardoamoms, Cinnamon Sticks and enough water to make sure channas are covered fully.
+Wash Channas with fresh water and add the tea water, Big Cardamom, Cinnamon Sticks, and enough water to make sure channa are covered fully.

-- Add Dhania powder, Chili Powder and Garam Masala.
-Mash and Stir Fry tomatoes occaionally till they turn brownish in color and oil seperates.
+Add Dhania powder, Chili Powder, and Garam Masala.
+Mash and Stir Fry tomatoes occasionally till they turn brownish in color and oil separates.

-- Now add the pressure cooked channa along with the all the water in the pressure cooker.
+Now add the pressure-cooked channa along with all the water in the pressure cooker.

-- Serve garnished with onion, green chillies and coriander.
+Serve garnished with onion, green chilies, and coriander.